xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ## Troubleshoting

-When making our Xcode Server to run bots that were capable of upload the apps built to iTunes Connect I encounter myself with many problems or errors that weren't easy to solve.
+When making our Xcode Server run bots that were capable of uploading the apps built to iTunes Connect, I encountered myself with many problems or errors that weren't easy to solve.
 I couldn't find much information on the web related.
 I hope that this will help somebody in the same circumstances.
 Next is a list of the problem that I encountered in the process of making Xcode Server works as I expected.

 ### CocoaPods is not able to update dependencies